KDE/digikam-doc/color_management.rst

 Color Management
 ################

-This section explain how to use the Color Management in digiKam.
+This section explain all the fondamental rules of color management and how to use it in digiKam.

 .. toctree::
    :maxdepth: 2